dlabouesse/web-server-installer/README.md

 This phase connects to the server(s) as root and will prompt for the root password.

-Run `ansible-playbook -i hosts.yml playbook.yml -t init --ask-pass` to run this phase.
+Run `ansible-playbook -i hosts.init.yml playbook.init.yml --ask-pass` to run this phase.

 ## 2. Install phase [WIP]

+The install phase:
+- Installs Docker

+...

 This phase connects to the server(s) as the specified user and uses your personal SSH key.
-...

 Run `ansible-playbook -i hosts.yml playbook.yml` to run this phase.